-Based upon the success of our December article, "Why We Do Not Celebrate Christmas", the Psalm11918.org team has put together a article of similar observations centered around the celebration of Easter.
+Based on the success of our December article, "Why We Do Not Celebrate Christmas," the Psalm11918.org team has put together an article of similar observations focused on the celebration of Easter.

 Here are our top 10 reasons why we do not celebrate Easter:

 Early in the history of the church, it was widely accepted that the Lord's Supper (the breaking of unleavened bread at Passover) was a practice of the disciples and a recognized tradition.
 However, a dispute arose concerning the date on which Pascha (Easter) should be celebrated.
 This conflict came to be known as the Easter/Paschal controversy.
 Bishop Polycarp of Smyrna, a disciple of John the Evangelist, disputed the computation of the date with Bishop Anicetus of Rome, specifically as to when the pre-paschal fast should end.